-- 11.16 In accordance with national planning policy, there is a need to ensure that the expected level and distribution of proposed development is deliverable and will not result in water supply and sewerage infrastructure issues that cannot be resolved. - 11.17 In terms of water supply, Northumberland is identified as an area of predominantly 'low water stress'(86) and most of the river catchments in Northumberland are classified as having 'water available'.
+- 11.16 In accordance with national planning policy, there is a need to ensure that the expected level and distribution of proposed development is deliverable and will not result in water supply and sewerage infrastructure issues that cannot be resolved. - 11.17 In terms of water supply, Northumberland is identified as an area of predominantly 'low water stress' 87 and most of the river catchments in Northumberland are classified as having 'water available'.
 There are exceptions to this, mentioned below. - 11.18 The supply of water in Northumberland is split into two 'water resource zones' (WRZs), shown in Figure 11.1: - The Kielder WRZ serves the vast majority of Northumberland.
 Most development coming forward in this zone would be capable of being supplied without problem, although, within the area, the rivers Coquet and Font have been identified as experiencing some water resource availability issues. - The Berwick and Fowberry WRZ serves the far north of Northumberland and whilst there is generally an adequate water supply, shortages have been experienced during periods of high demand.
 Work has been undertaken by Northumbrian Water to improve this situation and ensure adequate supplies for existing users and new development, as well as protecting the sources themselves.
 Further action may include improving infrastructure, demand management and leakage control.
-Northumbrian Water's Water Resources Management Plan includes the current position and future plans to ensure that there is a sustainable water resource for the Berwick-upon-Tweed area.(87)
+Northumbrian Water's Water Resources Management Plan includes the current position and future plans to ensure that there is a sustainable water resource for the Berwick-upon-Tweed area88. - 11.19 The importance of maintaining the quality of groundwater has been emphasised above.
+Apart from the ecological implications of not doing so, this is important because groundwater is a significant contributor to household water supply in Northumberland.
+The Fell Sandstone outcrop, which extends from Berwick-upon-Tweed in the north, south to Wooler and Rothbury, and then to the south-west of Kielder Reservoir, is a designated Principal Aquifer which supports a number of important licensed groundwater abstractions in the Berwick-upon-Tweed and Wooler areas.
+These groundwater abstractions are a source of water supply within the Berwick and Fowberry WRZ.
+There are also a number of Secondary Aquifers, such as the Carboniferous Limestone and Millstone Grit, which are capable of supporting water supplies at a local scale, including Abbey Well in Morpeth.
+Given the rural nature of the County both the Principal and Secondary Aquifers support a significant number of private water supplies.
+It is important that these water resources are protected.

-86 Water stress occurs when the demand for water exceeds the available amount during a certain period or when poor quality restricts its use.
-See Environment Agency, Water Stressed Areas - Final Classification, July 2013.
+Water stress occurs when the demand for water exceeds the available amount during a certain period or when poor quality restricts its use.
+See Environment Agency, Water Stressed Areas - Final Classification, July 2013

-87 Northumbrian Water Final Water Resources Management Plan, 2014 and Annual Reviews(s).
+88 Northumbrian Water Final Water Resources Management Plan, 2014 and Annual Review(s).